vncnz/heimdallr/README.md

 ## Notifications

 Now, Heimdallr listen to notifications.
-When there is a notification, the upper section of the frame become thicker to accomodate the notification.
+When there is a notification, the pill changes its size to accomodate the notification.
-Only one notification can be shown at any given moment, on a single line of text, with the following format:
+Only one notification can be shown at any given moment, on several lines if needed, with the following format:

-> 1/3 **[app_name]** &nbsp;&nbsp;&nbsp;[summary] / [body]
+> **[app_name]**
+>
+> [body if not empty, summary otherwise]

 Normal notifications gets a timeout of 3 seconds, critical notifications lasts until eternity and beyond.

 You can browse and remove notifications with following commands:

 - echo hide_notification > /tmp/heimdallr_cmds
-- echo prev_notification > /tmp/heimdallr_cmds
+- echo prev_notification > /tmp/heimdallr_cmds // Deprecated in pill UI
-- echo next_notification > /tmp/heimdallr_cmds
+- echo next_notification > /tmp/heimdallr_cmds // Deprecated in pill UI

 You don't need to create /tmp/heimdallr_cmds file, it is created automatically by Heimdallr and it is a named pipe (aka a fifo special file): you write in it your command and it's all.